bikashkumars/aws-architect/security/readme.md

 5. Network ACLs are stateless, which means that responses to allowed inbound traffic are subject to the rules for outbound traffic

-# AWS beyond Security Group and NACL
+# Exceptions using Group and NACL

 For following service, you can not restrict using Security group and Network Access Control List